Fourier-Mukai transform for fine compactified Prym varieties: Fourier--Mukai transform on compactified Jacobian varieties

-When $Z=C$ is a connected projective curve, we say $\Pic^{0}(C)$ the Jacobian variety of $C$, which we denote by $\Jac_C$.
+When $Z=C$ is a connected projective curve, we call $\Jac_C = \Pic^{0}(C)$ the Jacobian variety of $C$.
 Furthermore, if $C$ is smooth, then $\Jac_C$ is an abelian variety of dimension equal to the genus of $C$.
 For an arbitrary abelian variety $A$, we call $\Pic^{0}(A)$ the dual abelian variety of $A$, which we denote by $\widehat A$.
 We recall that the Jacobian of a smooth projective curve is self-dual, $\widehat\Jac_C \cong \Jac_C$, while for general abelian varieties $A$ and $\widehat A$ are simply isogeneous.
 The universal family for $\Pic^0(A)$ is a line bundle on $A\times \widehat A$, called the Poincar\'e bundle.
-Using this bundle as a kernel of an integral functor, Mukai \cite{mukai} constructed a categorical equivalence between $D^b(A)$ and $D^b(\widehat{A})$, known as a Fourier--Mukai transform.
+Using this bundle as an integral kernel, Mukai \cite{mukai} constructed a categorical equivalence between $D^b(A)$ and $D^b(\widehat{A})$, known as a Fourier--Mukai transform.